-Background Information: A denial-of-service attack leaves a Web site running but unusable.
+Background Information: A DoS attack leaves a Web site running but unusable.
 Hackers deplete or delete one or more critical resources of the Web site.

-To perpetrate a denial-of-service attack on a WebLogic Server instance, an intruder bombards the server with many requests that are very large, are slow to complete, or never complete so that the client stops sending data before completing the request.
+To perpetrate a DoS attack on a WebLogic Server instance, an intruder bombards the server with many requests that are very large, are slow to complete, or never complete so that the client stops sending data before completing the request.

-Set the number of sockets allowed to a server to prevent denial-of-service attacks.
+Set the number of sockets allowed to a server to prevent DoS attacks.

-To prevent some denial-of-service attacks, limit the number of sockets allowed for a server so that there are fewer than the number of sockets allowed to the entire process.
+To prevent some DoS attacks, limit the number of sockets allowed for a server so that there are fewer than the number of sockets allowed to the entire process.
 This ensures that the number of file descriptors allowed by the operating system limits is not exceeded.